logo

 MSG May Harm Fertility

-MSG - monosodium glutamate - is a ubiquitous flavoring agent that you may want to avoid if you are trying to conceive, especially if you or your partner have infertility.
+MSG - monosodium glutamate - is a ubiquitous flavoring agent that you may want to avoid if you are trying to conceive, especially if you or your partner have been diagnosed with infertility.
 MSG is found in many brands of potato chips, seasonings, packaged soups, and fast foods.
-It is especially prevalent in Chinese and asian foods and seasonings, especially packets of seasoning for noodle broths and instant miso soups.
+It is especially prevalent in Chinese and Asian soups,foods and seasonings.
+Think noodle broths and instant miso soups.
+Vietnamese Pho soup, although delicious, almost always had MSG added.

 In yet another study one group of animals (mice) were given MSG daily while a similar group were not.
-These MSG treated animals were also shorter and became overweight quickly even though they consumed less food.
-This study found that the female MGS treated animals experienced far more infertility failing to conceive after repeated matings.
+The MSG treated animals were also shorter and became overweight quickly even though they consumed less food.
+This study found that female MGS-treated animals experienced far more infertility, failing to conceive after repeated matings.
 The lead researcher - Dr. Olney - stated that:

 "These observations, linking MSG treatment of the neonatal mouse with a syndrome of manifestations, including skeletal stunting, marked adiposity, and sterility of the female, coupled with histopathological findings in several organs associated with endocrine function, suggest a complex endocrine disturbance."